Cameroon

 Current environmental issues affecting the Cameroonian people: waterborne diseases are prevalent; deforestation and overgrazing result in erosion, desertification, and reduced quality of pastureland; poaching; overfishing; overhunting.

-Google maps Cameroon
+Google Maps Cameroon

 The capital and other divisions